 Usage Examples

-These examples show real conversations you can have with Claude once the CorralData integration is connected.
+These examples show real conversations you can have with Claude or ChatGPT once the CorralData integration is connected.

 Example 1: Explore your data and run a query

-Goal: Understand your database schema and query it for insights.
+Goal: Understand your database structure and pull a specific metric.

 You: What schemas and tables do I have available?

-Claude will call list_schemas and list_tables to discover your data model, then present a summary.
+Claude/ChatGPT calls list_schemas and list_tables to map out your data model and returns a summary.

 You: How are those two tables related?

-You: Write a query to show total revenue by customer for the last 30 days, ordered by highest revenue first
+You: Write a query to show total appointment revenue by provider for the last 30 days, ordered by highest first

-Goal: Create a new board with widgets to visualize key metrics.
+Goal: Create a new board with widgets to compare performance across locations.

-You: Create a new board called "Sales Overview"
+You: Create a new board called "Location Performance"

-Claude writes the SQL query, validates it with validate_widget_query, then calls create_widget with the appropriate chart type and configuration.
+Claude/ChatGPT writes the SQL, validates it with validate_widget_query, then calls create_widget with a KPI chart type.

-You: Now add a bar chart showing revenue by product category
+You: Now add a bar chart showing revenue by location

-Claude creates another widget with a bar chart type, placing it below the KPI.
+Claude/ChatGPT creates a bar chart widget, placing it below the KPI.

-You: Add a date filter to the board so users can change the time range
+You: Add a location filter so users can drill into a specific practice

-Claude calls create_board_filter to add an interactive date filter that connects to the widgets.
+Claude/ChatGPT calls create_board_filter to add an interactive filter that connects to all widgets on the board.

 Example 3: Analyze and improve an existing dashboard

-Goal: Review what's on an existing board and make changes.
+Goal: Review what's on an existing board and fix an issue.

 You: Show me all my boards

-You: What widgets are on the "Marketing Metrics" board?
+You: What widgets are on the "Monthly Operations" board?

-Claude calls get_board with details enabled, then list_widgets for that board to show all widgets with their types and queries.
+Claude/ChatGPT calls get_board then list_widgets to show all widgets with their types and queries.

-You: The "Conversion Rate" widget looks wrong.
+You: The "Avg Ticket Value" widget looks off.
 Show me its query

-Claude calls get_widget to retrieve the full widget configuration including its SQL query.
+Claude/ChatGPT calls get_widget to retrieve the full widget configuration and SQL.

-Claude calls search_tables with relevant keywords and returns matching tables across all schemas.
+Claude/ChatGPT calls search_tables with relevant keywords and returns matching tables.

-You: Describe those tables in detail — I need to understand the columns and data types
+You: Describe those tables — I need to understand the columns

-Claude calls describe_tables for all matched tables, showing columns, types, primary keys, and foreign key relationships.
+Claude/ChatGPT calls describe_tables, showing columns, types, and relationships.

-You: What are the possible values in the employment_status column?
+You: What are the possible values in the treatment_category column?

 Last updated